AuroraZengfh/ModalPrompt/README.md

 ```
 sh scripts/ModalPrompt/Eval/eval_all.sh
 ```
+### Notice
+When implemnt the codebase, we find that it may occur the prolem of initialization when training.
+We do not find a proper solution to this and impirically disabling line35-37 in llava/model/llava_arch.py will solve the problem.

 ## :blue_book: Citation
 If you find this work useful, consider giving this repository a star :star: and citing :bookmark_tabs: our paper as follows: